High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Numerical results

 We choose the computational domain $\Omega=[0,2\pi]^2$ and take parameters $A=1,\ k_1=k_2=1$, $\beta=-1$ and $C_0=0$.
 We fix the Fourier node $32\times 32$ so that spatial errors can be neglected here.
-The $L^2$ errors and $L^{\infty}$ errors in numerical solution of $\phi$ at time $t=10$ are calculated using the proposed scheme with various time steps and the results are summarized in tab. \ref{Tab:LI-EI:2}.
-It is clear to see that the proposed schemes have third- and fourth-order accuracy in time, respectively.
-In Fig. \ref{LI-EI-1d-scheme:fig:3}, we investigate the relative energy residuals using the proposed scheme with the parameter $\beta=-1$, the time step $\tau=0.005$ and the Fourier node $32\times 32$, which shows the proposed scheme can preserve the discrete modified energy \eqref{LI-EI-F-energy} exactly, and the errors on the discrete mass and Hamiltonian energy are very small.
+The $L^2$ errors and $L^{\infty}$ errors in numerical solution of $\phi$ at time $T=10$ are calculated by using the three proposed schemes.
+We take various time steps $\tau= \frac{5\times 10^{-3}}{2^i},\ i=0,1,2,3$ for 3rd-LI-IF-RKM and 4th-LI-IF-RKM, and for 4th-LI-PC-IF-RKM, we take various time steps $\tau=\frac{0.2}{2^i},\ i=0,1,2,3$.
+The results are summarized in Fig. \ref{LI-EI-2d-scheme:fig:1}.
+It is clear to see that 3rd-LI-IF-RKM is third-order accuracy in time, and 4th-LI-IF-RKM and 4th-LI-PC-IF-RKM have fourth-order accuracy in time, respectively.
+In Fig. \ref{LI-EI-2d-scheme:fig:2}, we investigate relative residuals on the mass, Hamiltonian energy and quadratic energy using our schemes, which shows that the proposed schemes can preserve the discrete modified energy \eqref{LI-EI-F-energy} exactly, and the residuals on the discrete mass and Hamiltonian energy are very small.